terraembytes/ISMRQueryToolManual/docs/grid.md

 * * *

-Here you can generate a list of scintillation values according to the defined fields and the desired time interval.
+Here you can generate a list of scintillation values according to the selected fields and the desired time interval.

 * * *